Danayasi/SSbot/README.md

 # botayasi
-basic discord bot on python w/ disnake
+>basic discord bot on python with disnake